Zero-magnetic-field Hall effects in artificially corrugated bilayer graphene

+The Hall effect family has been an important driving force behind the advance of solid-state physics and technology over the past century, e.g. the quantum Hall effect opened the door to explore the world of matter via topology and defined today's metrology standard\cite{klitzing_prl80,thouless_prl82}, the anomalous Hall effect led to the discovery of the Berry curvature.
 The Berry curvature in momentum space -- which in condensed matter characterizes the geometric properties of electronic Bloch bands and can be viewed as a momentum-space magnetic field -- underlies a wide variety of spectacular phenomena\cite{nagaosa_rmp10,xiao_rmp10} and holds promise for future technologies such as valleytronics\cite{schaibley_nrm16,mak_science14,gorbachev_science14,sui_np15,shimazaki_np15}.
 For a solid to possess a nonzero Berry curvature, either the time-reversal or the spatial inversion symmetry has to be broken.
 This is typically done by coupling an external magnetic field or electrical displacement field to explicitly break the time-reversal or inversion symmetry, respectively; or, even more simply, can be realized in magnetic or noncentrosymmetric materials where the time-reversal or inversion symmetry has been spontaneously broken.
 Recently, it has been suggested that when the system has very low crystalline symmetry the Berry curvature can exhibit nontrivial properties, the so-called Berry curvature dipole, typically resulting from tilted Dirac or Weyl cones.
-This can reveal striking phenomena\cite{low_nm17,xu_np18}, including the nonlinear anomalous Hall effect\cite{sodemann_prl15,moore_prl10,zhang_arxiv18,shi_arxiv18} (AHE).
-Two-dimensional (2D) transition metal dichalcoginides (TMDCs) and Weyl semimetals, e.g. WTe$_2$, have thus attracted immense attention for this research, but are normally very sensitive to ambient environment and require specialized care, which could limit the potential for broader research and application.
+This can reveal striking phenomena\cite{low_nm17,xu_np18}, including the nonlinear anomalous Hall effect (AHE)\cite{moore_prl10,sodemann_prl15,zhang_arxiv18,shi_arxiv18,ma_arxiv18,kang_arxiv18}.
+The observation of the nonlinear AHE in topological semimetal WTe$_2$ has thus attracted immense attention\cite{ma_arxiv18,kang_arxiv18} and shattered the general belief that broken time-reversal symmetry is a necessary condition to have a nonvanishing Hall conductivity.